MicrosoftDocs/visualstudio-docs/docs/install/use-command-line-parameters-to-install-visual-studio.md

 | `--checkPendingReboot` | The update will be aborted if there is a pending reboot on the machine, regardless of which application may have caused it.
 The default is to not check for pending reboots. |

-> Syntax example: `visualstudioupdate-16.9.0to16.9.4.exe --installerUpdateArgs [--force, --noWeb], --checkPendingReboot`
+> Syntax example: `visualstudioupdate-16.9.0to16.9.4.exe --installerUpdateArgs [--force, --noWeb] --checkPendingReboot`

 ## List of workload IDs and component IDs